utilmeta/utilmeta-py/docs/en/tutorials/bmi-calc.md

 !!! abstract "utype"
 	UtilMeta is based on `utype` to declare and parse params, you can discover more usage of validation ruls in [this doc](https://utype.io/references/rule/)

-In addition, for the return result, we can use a JSON to return the value of BMI and the corresponding rating.
+For the return result, we can use a JSON to return the BMI value and classification.
 In order to make the response also integrated into the API document, we can use `utype.Schema` to define the format of the response, such as
 ```python
 from utilmeta.core import api
 import utype